kmerchan/holbertonschool-interview/0x1B-radix_sort/README.md

   * the algorithm prints the array each time the significant digit is increased

 ### test_files
-The [test_files](/0x1B-radix_sort/test_files/) directory contains files used to test the output of the algorithm locally.
+The [test_files](/0x1B-radix_sort/test_files/) directory contains files used to test the output of the algorithm locally and given source code to print an array.